SynfiniDLT/daml-tokenization-toolkit/README.md

 There are a number of tasks ahead to complete and enhance this solution.

-1. Update the wallet runer as the customer-view library is deprecated.
+1. Update the wallet runer as the custom-views library is deprecated.
 One option is to upgrade to PQS if the user has Daml Enterprise SDK (https://docs.daml.com/query/pqs-user-guide.html#meet-prerequisites).
 Another option is to develop a tailored solution to stream data from the ledger to the database.

-2. Use the latest solution from DA to support public party.
+1. Use the latest solution from DA to support public party.
 Public party will enable disclosure such as reference data and public offerings.